boygao1992/backendPlayground/dataspace.md

 an improved object model (?)

 - has a solid mathematical foundation like Relational Algebra to relational database
-- loosely typed, as less assumption about the structure of the data as possible, can be later elaborated by users
+- loosely typed, as less number of assumptions about the structures of the data as possible, can be later elaborated by users
 - has a notion of computation (data transformation) without side effects, pure and self-contained
 - able to store large collections of small and irregular pieces of data
 - well-defined standard/formats for serialization and deserialization of data for communication between systems

+# Dataspace 1: In Search of a Data Model